The-Back-Corner/the-back-corner.github.io/index.md

 ![](images/restaurants.png)

-* you can add it to favorites, by clicking the add to favorites button.
+* You can add it to favorites, by clicking the add to favorites button.

 ![](images/remove-favorite.png)

-* view the menu
+* View the menu

 ![](images/foodtrucks.png)

-* view the reviews (currently the only page with reviews is Sistahs foodtruck)
+* View the reviews (currently the only page with reviews is Sistahs foodtruck)

 ![](images/review-preview.png)